Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us22/04.tests-and-implementation/Readme.md

         assertTrue(toDoListRepository.getAllEntrys().contains(entry));
     }

-**Test 2:** Checks if when a null entry is attempted to be added to the to-do list repository, a NullPointerException is thrown, as expected.
+**Test 2:** Checks if when a null entry is attempted to be added to the Agenda repository, a NullPointerException is thrown, as expected.

     @Test
     public void testAddEntry_NullEntry_ExceptionThrown() {